 (A) Marketplace providers shall be responsible for collecting all applicable hospitality fees and remitting the same to the City.
-The marketplace provider shall be considered an agent of the vendor for purposes of hospitality fee collections and remittance responsibilities as set forth in this Ordinance;
+The marketplace provider shall be considered an agent of the vendor for purposes of hospitality fee collections and

-(B) Marketplace providers shall disclose to the City on a monthly basis each lodging listing located in the City, the names of the persons responsible for each such listing, the address of each such listing, the length of stay for each such listing and the price for each stay;

-(C) Safe Harbor.
+- (B) Marketplace providers shall disclose to the City on a monthly basis each lodging listing located in the City, the names of the persons responsible for each such listing, the address of each such listing, the length of stay for each such listing and the price for each stay; - (C) Safe Harbor.
 A marketplace provider operating exclusively on the internet, who operates in compliance with subsections (A) and (B) above, shall be presumed to be in compliance with this Ordinance, except that the marketplace provider remains responsible for compliance with the administrative penalty provision in § 4-8-99 of this Ordinance.